Chart Color Schemes

 Paradise Point - Hollywell's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most prevalent medical conditions are arthritis (10.2%) and asthma (6.2%).
-67.4% of residents report being completely clear of medical ailments, similar to the 67.6% in the rest of Queensland.
-Under-65s have better than average health outcomes.
-The area has 31.2% of residents aged 65 and over (3,339 people), higher than the 20.4% in the rest of Queensland.
-Health outcomes among seniors are strong, broadly in line with national rankings for the general population.
+The most common medical conditions in the area were found to be arthritis and asthma, impacting 10.2 and 6.2% of residents, respectively, while 67.4% declared themselves as completely clear of medical ailments compared to 67.6% across Regional Qld.
+The under-65 population demonstrates better than average health outcomes.
+The area has 31.2% of residents aged 65 and over (3,339 people), which is higher than the 20.4% in Regional Qld.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health